A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 Eleanor Hampson (she/her/hers) - Available as an advisor for Reporting Parties

-Eleanor Hampson is in her second year of law school at Lewis and Clark.
+Eleanor Hampson is in her third year of law school at Lewis and Clark.
 Eleanor grew up in Connecticut and graduated from Marist College in 2013 with a degree in psychology and special education.
 Before attending law school, Eleanor was an elementary school teacher and a curriculum consultant in Hawaii.
 Eleanor decided to attend law school because she is passionate about helping others overcome obstacles.
 She works hard to actively listen to all perspectives and is focused on finding equitable solutions to problems.
 After graduation, Eleanor is interested in pursuing a career where she can continue to advocate for children and families.

 You can contact her via email at email@example.com